 The Traveller may assign the combined travel contract to a person who meets all the conditions applicable to the Combined Travel.

 The assignment must be previously communicated to the Travel Planner or, where appropriate, to the retailer, in a durable medium, with a reasonable advance of at least seven calendar days prior to the beginning of the combined trip.

 The assignor of the contract and the assignee shall be jointly and severally liable to respond to the Travel Planner the pending payment amount of the agreed price, as well as any commission, surcharge or other additional costs arising from the assignment.
 Such costs must be reasonable and, in any case, will not exceed the costs actually borne by the Travel Planner.

 4.2 Withdrawal of the contract by the Traveller before departure.

-At any time, the consumer or user may withdraw from the requested or contracted services, having the right to the return of the amounts that they have paid, but they must indemnify the Travel Planner in the amounts indicated below, unless such resolution takes place by force majeure cause:
+At any time, the consumer or user may withdraw from the requested or contracted services, having the right to the return of the amounts that they have paid, but they must indemnify the Travel Planner in the amounts indicated below:

 - Pay 100% of the management fees (equivalent to 10% of the trip price)

 - Pay 100% of the expenses of the contracted insurance.